dskoda/quests/README.md

-# QUESTS: Quick Uncertainty and Entropy from STructural Similarity
+# QUESTS: Quick Uncertainty and Entropy via STructural Similarity

 QUESTS provides model-free uncertainty and entropy estimation methods for interatomic potentials.
 Among the methods, we propose a structural descriptor based on k-nearest neighbors that: